AnanthMM/finalproject/README.md

 Below is the gene tree generated for the Rag-1 gene.
 ![](README_files/figure-markdown_github/unnamed-chunk-2-1.png) This tree
-suggests that western members of *Aneides* form a monophyletic group, with *Aneides hardii* sister to this group, and the eastern species *Aneides aeneus* sister to the rest of the genus.
+suggests that western members of *Aneides* form a monophyletic group, with *Aneides hardii* sister to this group, and the eastern *Aneides aeneus* sister to the rest of the genus.
 It suggests that all western members of *Plethodon* form a monophyletic group, with *Plethodon neomexicanus* nested within this group, and eastern members of *Plethodon* form a monophyletic group sister to the aformentioned clade of western and New Mexican *Plethodon*.
 This tree also suggests that